hiimdoublej/hiimdoublej.github.io/content/posts/how-i-learned-to-code.md

 When GTA 4 came out, I was very into modding it ever since I found out that it's as easy as just changing the numbers in some random txt files and restart then BOOM!
 My car in game can go super fast or super durable, depending on which number you changed.
 Back then I thought all modding is just as simple as that and I tried opening random stuff with text editors to know that most game/applications doesn't work like that.
 I guess you can call that programming.

 Also, I had a translator{{< link-note 2 >}} that's capable of writing and executing BASIC programs.
 I remembered I code up a program that draws 1 circle at the top left of the screen.
-Even though it's interesting to see a semi-computer work to my will through codes, I don't know what else it can do for me and I just stopped their.
+Even though it's interesting to see a semi-computer work to my will through codes, I don't know what else it can do for me and I just stopped there.
 I think that's the earliest chunk of code I've ever written.

 ## University